Isle of the Dead (film)

-Isle of the Dead is a 1945 horror film directed by Mark Robson and made for RKO Radio Pictures by producer Val Lewton.
+Isle of the Dead is a 1945 American horror film directed by Mark Robson and made for RKO Radio Pictures by producer Val Lewton.
 The film's script was inspired by the painting Isle of the Dead by Arnold Böcklin, which appears behind the title credits, though the film was originally titled Camilla during production.
 It was written by frequent Lewton collaborator Ardel Wray.
 It starred Boris Karloff.
 Isle of the Dead was the second of three films Lewton made with Karloff, and the fourth of five pictures Robson directed for Lewton.

 Plot

 An onscreen text warns of the superstitious belief in a vorvolaka, a malevolent force in human form.
 The film properly begins during the Balkan Wars of 1912.
 While his troops are burying their dead, General Pherides (Boris Karloff) and American reporter Oliver Davis (Marc Cramer) visit the Isle of the Dead to pay their respects to the General's long-dead wife.
 They discover the crypt despoiled; hearing a woman singing on the supposedly uninhabited island, they set out to find her.
 They also find retired Swiss archeologist Dr. Aubrecht (Jason Robards, Sr.), his Greek housekeeper Madame Kyra (Helen Thimig), British diplomat Mr. St. Aubyn (Alan Napier) and his pale and sickly wife (Katherine Emery), her youthful Greek companion Thea (Ellen Drew), and English tinsmith Andrew Robbins (Skelton Knaggs).

 Aubrecht apologizes for his part 15 years before in inspiring local peasants to rob graves for valuable Greek artifacts.
 Kyra whispers to Pherides that a vorvolaka, in the guise of the red and rosy Thea, is in their midst.
 Pherides laughs at such superstition and accepts Aubrecht's invitation to spend the night as his guest.

 The next morning, Robbins is dead.
 Dr. Drossos (Ernst Deutsch) is summoned; he determines the cause to be septicemic plague and quarantines the island.
 He explains how plague is passed and how it may be eradicated in one day if the hot, dry sirocco winds arrive.
-The archeologist says that Kyra's explanation – that God sends the plague to punish them for harboring a vorvolaka – makes just as much sense.
+The archaeologist says that Kyra's explanation – that God sends the plague to punish them for harboring a vorvolaka – makes just as much sense.
 When Mr. St. Aubyn dies, the General demands that his body be buried immediately, to the horror of the cataleptic Mrs. St. Aubyn, who fears premature burial.